malaybaku/VMagicMirror/docs/langs/_english/docs/buddy.md

 Open `Buddy` tab and enable the buddy to start.

-In v4.0.0 and later version, there are built-in buddy also.
+In v4.0.0 and later version, there are also built-in buddies.

-(TODO: スクリーンショット)

-Buddy's placement can be edited via `Free Layout` option.
+You can edit buddy's placement in avatar window via `Free Layout` option.

 Note that, there is a case that 2D image buddy gets too far from the center of window, and cannot change their layout by `Free Layout` feature.
 In such case, you can open buddy's setting to edit buddy's position like position `x`, `y` directly.

 The coordinate for the buddy displayed in the foreground has size approximately `1280 x 720`, with left bottom point is `(x, y) = (0, 0)`.

-(TODO: スクリーンショット)

 Following options have effects to all buddies.